raspberrypilearning/editor-anime-expressions/en/step_14.md

 <h2 class="c-project-heading--task">Colours and fonts</h2>

-The starter project has several different CSS files that you can use.
+The starter project has a different CSS files that you can use.

 --- task ---